star-bird/k3s/README.md

 Expects to be run across the entire cluster.
 It's responsible for meeting all of the pre-reqs, such as downloading the k3s binary, setting some systemctl things to forward/route traffic, etc.

+You do not need to call this role from your own playbook.
+It's automatically pulled in by other roles as needed.

 #### Variables

 ##### prereq_k3s_version